osupplisson/hpv_prevalence/README.md

 Important: Data cannot be shared due to legal constraints associated with the use of the French reference methodology MR-004.

-The `paper.Rmd` contains the .Rmd file that *exactly* produced the .pdf file posted on Arxiv (DOI to be updated once accepted).
+The `paper.Rmd` contains the `.Rmd` file that *exactly* produced the .pdf file posted on Arxiv (DOI to be updated once accepted).
-The `sources.bib` contains the .bib informations used by the .Rmd files for citations.
+The `sources.bib` contains the `.bib` informations used by the `.Rmd` files for citations.

 In the `code` folder you will find the following R code:
-1. 00_package.R: Import needed packages and define some functions and objects used in subsequent codes;
+1. `00_package.R`: Import needed packages and define some functions and objects used in subsequent codes;
-2. 01_mask.R: Create the boundary for the spatial domain.
+2. `01_mask.R`: Create the boundary for the spatial domain.
 Notably removing small islands around France mainland;
-3. 02_spatial.R: Import various datasets containing spatial information;
+3. `02_spatial.R`: Import various datasets containing spatial information;
-4. 03_import.R: Import the data, subpopulation selection (see flowchart);
+4. `03_import.R`: Import the data, subpopulation selection (see flowchart);
-5. 04_descriptive_statistics.R: Descriptive statistics figures for the Descriptive sample;
+5. `04_descriptive_statistics.R`: Descriptive statistics figures for the Descriptive sample;
-6. 05_inlabru.R: Keeping analytic sample, fit all models, computed LGO-CV log-score, perform PP-check, perform post-fit analyses, select model, fit sensitivity analyses for fitted model;
+6. `05_inlabru.R`: Keeping analytic sample, fit all models, computed LGO-CV log-score, perform PP-check, perform post-fit analyses, select model, fit sensitivity analyses for fitted model;
-7. 99_post_fit_function.R: Functions used for PP check and post-fit analyses
+7. `99_post_fit_function.R`: Functions used for PP check and post-fit analyses